Skip to main content

 Requirements

 The The Division of Graduate Education and Postdoctoral Affairs at UCSD requires a minimum GPA of 3.0 for admission to graduate school.
 The Biomedical Sciences Admissions Committee looks specifically at an applicant’s cumulative and science GPAs, and at the types of courses taken.
-These should include calculus, biochemistry, organic and physical chemistry, biology, and, preferably, cell and molecular biology and mammalian physiology.
+Recommended courses include calculus, biochemistry, organic and physical chemistry, biology, and, preferably, cell and molecular biology and mammalian physiology.

 Preliminary Application (International applicants)